saharmor/whisper-playground/README.md

 ### Access to Pyannote Models

-This repository uses libraries based on pyannote.audio models, these models are stored in the [huggingface](https://huggingface.co/) hub.
-You must accept their user conditions before using them.
+This repository uses libraries based on pyannote.audio models, which are stored in the Hugging Face Hub.
+You must accept their terms of use before using them.

-Note: If you don't have a huggingface account, you need to create one.
+Note: You need to have a Hugging Face account to use pyannote

 1. Accept terms for the [`pyannote/segmentation`](https://huggingface.co/pyannote/segmentation) model
 2. Accept terms for the [`pyannote/embedding`](https://huggingface.co/pyannote/embedding) model